The Power Within: The Kyiv Independent’s first-ever magazine. Be among the first to get it.

 This audio is created with AI assistance

-At least four people were killed in the attack, while 84 people have been rescued, four of them remain in critical condition.
-Search and rescue operation continues as more people could be trapped under the rubble.
+At least four people were killed in the attack, while 84 people have been rescued.
+Four of them were injured and remain in critical condition.
+Search and rescue operations are ongoing as more people could be trapped under the rubble.

-The Kyiv Independent can't immediately verify these claims.
+The Kyiv Independent could not immediately verify these claims.

 "At the time of the attack, dozens of local residents were inside the building preparing to evacuate," Ukraine's General Staff said.
 "The Russians knew that the building housed mainly civilians - local residents, including women and children.
 Everything possible is being done to rescue the survivors."